smarticoai/public-api/docs/api/enumerations/JoinClanErrorCode.md

 > **JOIN\_CLAN\_USER\_IS\_NOT\_IN\_CLAN**: `1005`

-User is not in a clan
+User is not in a clan.
+Note: a `registerInTournament` response code that shares this enum — never returned by `joinClan`.

 ***